jeffreykegler/hoonlint/misc/whitespace.md

 * SELGAP, a special case.

 Whitespace in other Hoon expressions is always an "ace" -- a single space.
-For these Hoon expressions in which all whitespace is an ace, there is no latitude in the use of whitespace, and therefore no need for any conventions.
+For Hoon expressions in which all whitespace is an ace, there is no latitude in the use of whitespace, and therefore no need for any conventions.